-5. The Education Act 1996 and this policy use the phrase 'travel assistance' because the form this takes will vary and often does not involve the Council providing any transport at all.
+- 5. The Education Act 1996 and this policy use the phrase 'travel assistance' because the form this takes will vary and often does not involve the Council providing any transport at all.
 The Council will determine what is appropriate in each case, taking account of its legal obligations, the needs of the applicant, safety considerations, the best use of the Council's resources, any expressed preference and any other relevant matter.
-As a guide, the following are the types of provision made in most cases:

-- Travel pass This is a free pass for the use on public transport and is the most common form of travel assistance provided. - Personal Transport Budget This will be paid on a monthly basis over 11 months to the parent or carer (in the case of those under-18) or the individual or a person acting on their behalf (in the case of those over-18).
+As a guide, the following are the types of provision made in most cases: - Travel pass This is a free pass for the use on public transport and is the most common form of travel assistance provided. - Personal Transport Budget This will be paid on a monthly basis over 11 months to the parent or carer (in the case of those under-18) or the individual or a person acting on their behalf (in the case of those over-18).
 The parent/carer or adult individual then assumes full responsibility for the travel arrangements and getting the child or themselves to their place of education on time and achieving good attendance.
-It is anticipated that the use of personal transport budgets can meet most individual and family's needs and the Council encourages their use wherever appropriate. - Transport vehicles The provision of a vehicle to transport a child, young person or adult to and from their place of education.
+It is anticipated that the use of personal transport budgets can meet most individual and family's needs and it is the Council's policy to provide travel assistance in this form as much as possible.
+Please refer to Appendix 6 on how Personal Transport Budgets are calculated.

+Transport vehicles - The provision of a vehicle to transport a child, young person or adult to and from their place of education.
 Vehicles and drivers are provided by a suitably qualified, registered, commercial provider working to contractual standards set by the Council.
 Whenever possible, individuals will travel together in a suitable vehicle, specially adapted as necessary to meet their needs.
 Each route will be planned on the basis of the start and finish times of the place of education and the shortest possible route for all passengers on a particular vehicle.
 Passengers will be picked up and dropped off at a convenient location, within a reasonable distance from their home, in many cases from recognised bus stops.
-A home pick up and drop off will only be made where it is deemed essential due to the individual's significant needs. - Provision of a Guide A pupil guide may be provided to accompany a child, young person or adult to their place of education whether using public transport or on Council provided transport.
-Pupil Guides will only be provided where they are necessary for the safe operation of vehicles and/or the care of children and young people and where parents or carers are not reasonably able to accompany them.

-• Other - The Council may provide any other form of travel assistance which is considered suitable and will consider any suggestions from applicants about any particular type of travel assistance
+A home pick up and drop off will only be made where it is deemed essential due to the individual's significant needs.

+- Provision of a Guide A pupil guide may be provided to accompany a child, young person or adult to their place of education whether using public transport or on Council provided transport.
+Pupil Guides will only be provided where they are necessary for the safe operation of vehicles and/or the care of children and young people and where parents or carers are not reasonably able to accompany them. - Other The Council may provide any other form of travel assistance which is considered suitable and will consider any suggestions from applicants about any particular type of travel assistance